Module 8: Investigating corruption in project construction

 Interview other project personnel to assess whether they saw anything suspicious (e.g. the engineer receiving gifts or hospitality from BuildWell).

-To the extent that there is evidence that the engineer failed in her/his actions, does the evidence suggest that the failure was:
+To the extent that there is evidence that the engineer approved the delivered quality and quantity as being in accordance with the contract requirements when it was actually not, does the evidence suggest that the engineer’s failure was:

 © GIACC